WSullivan98/Capstone1_Exploring_ways_to_reduce_CO_Pregnancy_Mortality_rate/README.md

 * Lastly, the dataset didn't have all the "Special Connections Facilities" which had to be ported into the dataset.

 ## Care Facilities:
 Colorado has over 506 different treatment facilities listed in the SAMHSA database.
-The different categorial types are listed below showing the showing the different types of treatment but also illustrates how much a consumer has to learn about the space in order to appropriately select the treatment facility of best fit.
+The seven different categorial types are listed below showing the showing the different types of treatment but also illustrates how much a consumer has to learn about the space in order to appropriately select the treatment facility of best fit.
 <div align="center">
 <img src='images/facilities by type.png' height='200'>
 </div>